Pshy0/pshy_merge/README.md

 If several modules use the keyboard and mouse, they may obviously conflict.
 This cannot be fixed yet (but I may create a keyboard remapping script to fix this).

+The merging scripts abort an event if you return either True or False from it.
+In this case, later modules will not receive the event.